Stories

 If you don’t know where to start when it comes to choosing high-efficiency appliances, looking for models that are ENERGY STAR® certified is a great starting point.
 Equipment with this designation means it meets strict energy efficiency standards that help customers save energy and money.

-The cost of choosing standard efficiency equipment
+The cost of choosing low efficiency equipment

 You may already know your equipment is in need of replacing and are tempted to shave a few dollars off the front-end cost investment by choosing standard efficiency equipment.
 At first, the standard efficiency unit may appear cost-effective, but choosing this route doesn’t account for the year-over-year cost that will come with running it as compared to high-efficiency equipment.

-For example, customers who upgraded to a higher efficiency double rack oven are saving about 214 gigajoules (GJ) a year, compared to a standard efficiency unit, and many can see more than $2,000 a year in cost savings, which amounts to more than $26,000 in total savings over the lifetime of the unit.2 This means every year, restaurant owners can put money back into their business to help cover additional operational costs or invest in other energy efficiency upgrades to help them save even more energy and money.
+This means every year, restaurant owners can put money back into their business to help cover additional operational costs or invest in other energy efficiency upgrades to help them save even more energy and money.

 The cost of missing out on rebates